A. The Last Supper.

 And while He was still speaking, behold, a multitude; and he who was called Judas, one of the twelve, went before them and drew near to Jesus to kiss Him.
 But Jesus said to him, “Judas, are you betraying the Son of Man with a kiss?”
 When those around Him saw what was going to happen, they said to Him, “Lord, shall we strike with the sword?”
 And one of them struck the servant of the high priest and cut off his right ear.
 But Jesus answered and said, “Permit even this.”
 And He touched his ear and healed him.
 Then Jesus said to the chief priests, captains of the temple, and the elders who had come to Him, “Have you come out, as against a robber, with swords and clubs?
 When I was with you daily in the temple, you did not try to seize Me.
 But this is your hour, and the power of darkness.”

-b.
+c.
 Judas, are you betraying the Son of Man with a kiss?
 Of course, Jesus knew the irony of being betrayed with a warm greeting; so He essentially asked Judas “are you so dead to all feeling that you can kiss and betray?”
 Judas is a good example of a seared conscience.

-c.
-And one of them struck the servant of the high priest and cut off his right ear: John 18:10 identifies this unnamed swordsman as Peter.
-Peter is a great example of someone who, wielding the power of this world in his hands, could only cut off ears; but wielding the Word of God, could pierce hearts for Godís glory (Acts 2:37).
+d.
+And one of them struck the servant of the high priest and cut off his right ear: John 18:10 identified this unnamed swordsman as Peter.
+When Peter used sword-power he could only cut off ears; but using the power of the Word of God, could pierce hearts for God’s glory (Acts 2:37).

 i.
 “When the Church takes sword in hand, it usually shows that it does not know how to wield it, and as often as not has struck the wrong man.”
 (Maclaren)

-d.
-And He touched his ear and healed him: Even here, Jesus is present to clean up the mess His disciples have left behind.
-He heals the damage done by Peter.
+e.
+And He touched his ear and healed him: Even here, Jesus was present to clean up the mess His disciples left behind.
+He healed the damage done by Peter.

-3. (54-62) Peter denies that he knows or is associated with Jesus.
+2. (54-60) Peter denies that he knows or is associated with Jesus.

-Having arrested Him, they led Him and brought Him into the high priestís house.
+Having arrested Him, they led Him and brought Him into the high priest’s house.
 But Peter followed at a distance.
 Now when they had kindled a fire in the midst of the courtyard and sat down together, Peter sat among them.
 And a certain servant girl, seeing him as he sat by the fire, looked intently at him and said, “This man was also with Him.”
 But he denied Him, saying, “Woman, I do not know Him.”
 And after a little while another saw him and said, “You also are of them.”
 But Peter said, “Man, I am not!”
 Then after about an hour had passed, another confidently affirmed, saying, “Surely this fellow also was with Him, for he is a Galilean.”
 But Peter said, “Man, I do not know what you are saying!”
 Immediately, while he was still speaking, the rooster crowed.

-d.While he was still speaking, the rooster crowed.
+a.
 And the Lord turned and looked at Peter: At the crowing of the rooster, Jesus looked through the crowd around Him, and made eye contact with Peter.
 Peter was immediately convicted of his sin; not only of his denial of Jesus, but also of the pride that led him to think he could never deny Him.

 i.
 The ancient Greek word for looked “usually signifies a look of interest, love, or concern.”
 (Liefeld)